-It's always a good idea to ask, even though doing so can be difficult.
+It's always a good idea to ask, even though it can be hard.
 Sometimes it helps to explain why you're asking.
 For instance, you might say: "I've noticed that you've been talking a lot about wanting to be dead.
 Have you been having thoughts about trying to kill yourself?"

-If your teen is in a crisis situation, your local emergency room can conduct a comprehensive psychiatric evaluation and refer you to the appropriate resources.
-If you're unsure about whether you should bring your child to the emergency room, contact your doctor or call (800) SUICIDE for help.
+If your teen is in a crisis situation, your local emergency room can do a psychiatric evaluation and refer you to the right resources.
+If you're unsure about whether you should bring your child to the emergency room, call your doctor.

-Remember that ongoing conflicts between a parent and child can fuel the fire for a teen who is feeling isolated, misunderstood, devalued, or suicidal.
-Get help to air family problems and resolve them in a constructive way.
-Also let the mental health professional know if there is a history of depression, substance abuse, family violence, or other stresses at home, such as an ongoing environment of criticism.
+Remember that conflicts between a parent and child can make things worse for teens who feel isolated, misunderstood, devalued, or suicidal.
+Get help for family problems and resolve them in a healthy way.
+Tell the mental health professional if your family has a history of depression, substance abuse, or domestic violence.
+Talk about any other stresses at home, such as an ongoing environment of criticism.

 Helping Teens Cope With Loss

-What should you do if someone your teen knows, perhaps a family member, friend, or a classmate, has attempted or committed suicide?
+What should you do if someone your teen knows has attempted or died by suicide?
 First, acknowledge your child's many emotions.
 Some teens say they feel guilty — especially those who felt they could have interpreted their friend's actions and words better.

-When someone attempts suicide and survives, people might be afraid of or uncomfortable talking with him or her about it.
-Tell your teen to resist this urge; this is a time when a person absolutely needs to feel connected to others.
+When someone attempts suicide and survives, people might be afraid of or uncomfortable talking with them about it.
+Tell your teen to resist this urge — this is a time when a person needs to feel connected to others.

 5 Ways to Cope When a Loved One Dies